 But I was also so impatient to know of the origins of the book.
 The acquiring of the book had been mysterious enough.
 I made a mental reminder to ask Romanoff about the origins of Gratia’s library.

 As I sat in the dingy office, I couldn’t recall the last time I had ever been so conflicted.
 Actually, now that I think about it, I could.
-It had been at the lawyer’s office after he told me that my recently-deceased caregiver had left me, a child and his only living relative, with no monetary support.
+It had been at the lawyer’s office after he told me that my recently-deceased caregiver had left me, his only living relative, with almost no monetary support.
 The following months, I had struggled to come to terms with the fact that perhaps my grandfather had not hated me the entire time that I had lived with him.

 “Monsieur Robin, I was afraid you might have forgotten that we were to see my mother for your eye, so I decided to finish early and wait for you here,”